wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/embodied/sample_pipelines/imitation_learning_act.rst

 Install ACT package
 :::::::::::::::::::

-The Embodied Intelligence SDK provides optimized source code for |OpenVINO|.
+The Embodied Intelligence SDK provides optimized source code for OpenVINO™.
 To get the source code from ``/opt/act-ov/`` with the following command:

 .. _act-ov: